diagrams/diagrams-doc/manual/diagrams-manual.rst

 Of course, the *base point* from which the bounding function is measuring matters quite a lot!
-If there were no base point, questions of the form "*how far do you have to go...*" would be meaningless -- how far *from where*?
+If there were no base point, questions of the form "*how far do you have to go...*" would be meaningless---how far *from where*?
 This base point (indicated by the red dots in the diagram above) is called the *local origin* of a diagram.
-Every diagram has its own intrinsic *local vector space*; operations on diagrams are always with respect to their local origin, and you can affect the way diagrams are combined with one another by moving their local origins.
+Every diagram has its own intrinsic *local vector space*;
+operations on diagrams are always with respect to their local origin, and you can affect the way diagrams are combined with one another by moving their local origins.
 The `showOrigin` function is provided as a quick way of visualizing the local origin of a diagram (also illustrated above).

 Postfix transformation
 ----------------------